 We meet on Sunday mornings from 10am, every week except for the first Sunday of the month, at Love's Farm House - the community centre on Love's Farm.

 We try and make our welcome warm and relaxed.
-We want whoever comes to feel as though this is somewhere they could belong.
+We want anyone who visits to feel as though this is somewhere they could belong.

 Three key words express the heart of what we hope for as a church: community, encounter and discipleship.